jzanetti/June_NZ/doc/DiffABM.rst

 very time-consuming due to the large number of parameters.
 To overcome these issues, `Ayush et al. (2023) <https://arxiv.org/pdf/2207.09714.pdf>`_ introduced a novel differentiable ABM framework called GradABM, which integrates the Gated Reccurrent Unit (GRU) with a tensorized ABM.).

-The GradABM framework offers significant advanatgaes over traditional ABM.
+The GradABM framework offers significant advanatgaes over traditional ABM:

-There are significant advanatgaes for GradABM over a traditional ABM (see below):

    |pic1|